-Fish Creek Wash is a 25.7 mile lightly trafficked out and back trail located near Borrego Springs, CA that offers scenic views and is rated as difficult.
+Fish Creek Wash is a 25.7 mile lightly trafficked out and back trail located near Borrego Springs, California that offers scenic views and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.

 off road driving